 Spring.
 Prerequisites: EPI 530, BIOS 500, and BIOS 501 or 591P (BIOS 501 may be taken concurrently).
-Required for epidemiology majors.
-Emphasizes the statistical foundations of epidemiological methods.
-The concepts of matching, confounding, effect modification and interaction are further developed.
-Presents modeling techniques for epidemiological data analysis, including logistic regression for matched and unmatched studies.
-Examines some survival analysis methods.
-Statistical packages such as SAS are used.
+This course emphasizes the statistical foundations of epidemiological methods, as well as the appropriate statistical methods for cohort, case-control, and cross-sectional studies.
+The concepts of matching, confounding, and interaction are further developed.
+This course also presents an introduction to epidemiologic modeling using logistic regression for matched and unmatched studies.
+Students will learn to perform analyses using SAS.